|

 4. Brush your brows out and shape them.

-7. Leave the dye on for as long as the package recommends.
-Temporary brow tints usually need to be left on for a few minutes, while the more long-lasting ones need to be on for several hours.
-Make sure to follow the instructions for each individual product.
+Temporary brow tints usually need to be left on for a few minutes, while the longer-lasting ones need to be left on for several hours.

 8. Once the time is up, gently wash off the product with warm water.
 You are done!

 Depending on the product type and ingredients, the instructions may vary, so make sure to follow the steps listed on the package.
-The whole process is quick, painless, and leaves you with great-looking eyebrows without the risks that come with coloring them with hair dye.

 How Long Does Eyebrow Tint Last?

-Eyebrow tint can last from 3-4 days to several weeks, depending on the product you choose.
-These products don’t contain any of the harsh dyes that traditional hair dyes do, the downside of which is that they are not permanent.
+Eyebrow tint can last from 3 to 4 days to several weeks, depending on the product you choose.

 But some of them can still last several weeks, saving you tons of time getting ready in the morning.